Art

 Our art curriculum includes termly topics for all children from Year 1 to Year 6.
 Children in EYFS develop early art skills through their play and through structured activities.
 We teach art through termly blocks of lessons, as part of our topics and incorporating it in to other subjects.
 Our themed week involves the whole school.
 We link art to themes and/or another subject the whole school is studying.
 We aim to offer an art education that will help pupils develop key skills using a range of media.

-Pupils should be given the opportunity to learn through real experiences, teacher-prepared materials, practical demonstrations, structured tasks and educational visits.
-These tasks should incorporate drawing, painting, collage, printing, sculpture, textiles and digital media.
-The opportunity should be given for pupils to evaluate and respond to art using visual language, and to make informed comments about their own work and that of others.
+Pupils are given the opportunity to learn through real experiences, teacher-prepared materials, practical demonstrations, structured tasks and educational visits.
+These tasks incorporate drawing, painting, collage, printing, sculpture, textiles and digital media.
+Opportunities are given for pupils to evaluate and respond to art using visual language, and to make informed comments about their own work and that of others.

 Our art curriculum ensures that all aspects of art are taught over each key stage developing a range of skills.